TiTiKy441/TorRelayScannerCS/README.md

 install-bridges and start-browser turned to not-install-bridges and not-start-browser.

 behaviour by default install bridges and start the browser.

+added --force-update flag to update relays information regarding if it's outdated or not

 -c argument doesnt support preffered countries, only include or exclude.